17 Best Eating Habits for People With Diabetes

-If you’re trying to lower blood sugar and stay healthy, make sure you aren’t committing these eating mistakes.
+If you’re trying to manage your blood sugar and stay healthy, make sure you aren’t making these healthy eating mistakes.

 What is diabetes?

-Research suggests that excessive fat intake (more than 30 percent of total calories) may worsen insulin resistance.
+Research suggests that excessive fat intake (more than 30 percent of total calories) may worsen insulin resistance, which is a problem for people with prediabetes or type 2 diabetes.
 In a review of studies published in 2017 in the International Journal of Health Sciences, researchers found an association between fat intake, type 2 diabetes, and impaired glucose tolerance.
 Stay away from meals that tend to contain high amounts of saturated fat, like those from fast food restaurants.
-While the mechanism isn’t clearly understood, the report also found a modest benefit in monounsaturated fatty acids (MUFAs) on insulin resistance.
+The mechanism isn’t clearly understood, but the report also found a modest benefit in monounsaturated fatty acids (MUFAs) on insulin resistance.
 MUFAs are good-for-you fats found in avocados, olive oil, nut butters, and seeds, to name a few.
 A diet that is high in MUFAs and lower in saturated fats is also associated with improvements in cardiovascular health, lower LDL cholesterol, and reduced triglycerides and blood pressure, says Massey.
-Here are clear signs you aren’t eating enough healthy fats.
+(Here are clear signs you aren’t eating enough healthy fats.)

-Overindulging in protein could impact your blood glucose levels, especially if that protein at your meal is from red meat, which may have an adverse impact on insulin sensitivity, says Massey.
+Overindulging in protein could impact your blood sugar levels, especially if that protein at your meal is from red meat, which may have an adverse impact on insulin sensitivity, says Massey.
 Increased consumption of red meat has been associated with an increased risk of type 2 diabetes in research.
 It’s also not a bad idea to limit intake of red meats to improve cardiovascular health, says Massey.
+Processed meats like deli meat and hot dogs can also increase the risk of diabetes.

 Eating too much of one thing (like carbs) and not enough of another (like veggies and lean proteins) could cause blood sugar levels to spike.
 “Balanced meals help with satiety and provide you with all the nutrients you need,” says Massey.
 Pairing a lean protein (like a boneless, skinless chicken breast) with high complex carbohydrate food (like brown rice) may slow digestion, and help you feel full longer while having a minimal impact on blood glucose levels after the meal, she says.
 These are clear signs you have high blood sugar.

-OK, you may not have “forgotten,” but if you let yourself get too busy and then realize it’s been hours since your last meal, you might be putting yourself in danger.
+Even if you’re busy (and who isn’t?) you make time to eat at regular intervals.
 “Waiting too long between meals can also result in hypoglycemia for individuals with diabetes, especially if they’re taking particular diabetes medications,” says Massey.
 If left untreated, hypoglycemia can get worse and cause confusion, clumsiness, or fainting.
 Severe hypoglycemia can lead to seizures, coma, and even death, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 Consistency with meal intake can also help with other habits that should be consistent like monitoring blood glucose regularly (for those who monitor before they eat) and taking medications as prescribed, Massey suggests.
 If you have diabetes or have prediabetes, make sure you have some candies, juice boxes, or milk on hand to raise your blood glucose levels up quickly if they’ve dipped too low.

 Not only can losing weight improve insulin sensitivity but managing your weight is an important part of managing your diabetes.
 For people with type 2 diabetes, additional weight gain from overeating can contribute to more insulin resistance and also lead to needing more medication, says Massey.
 Eating large meals, especially those that contain a lot of carbohydrates, typically result in after-meal blood glucose readings that are elevated.
 Ideally, people with diabetes want after-meal blood glucose readings to be less than 180mg/dL.
 Oftentimes, Massey has people monitor blood glucose before and then two hours after the start of a meal to assess how their food choices are impacting blood glucose levels.
 “Typically we are looking for no more than a 40- to 50-point increase, so if the blood glucose is 120 before a meal and 250 after a meal, that 130-point difference indicates that the meal was too high in carbohydrates,” says Massey.
 Talk to your doctor or diabetes educator about how to create a diabetes-friendly meal plan that’s best for your health.